nist-emntg/ecc-light-certificate/README.md

     ./sign-cert certfile signing-party

-This will sign the certificate in "certfile" with the certificate in the signing-party.
+This will sign the certificate in *certfile* with the certificate in the *signing-party*.

 ### convert-cert-to-array

 Convert a dumped certificate into a C array (for inclusion within C code).
-Note that this operation serialized the certificate before printing.
+Note that this operation serialize the certificate before printing, it must be unserialized before use.

     ./convert-cert-to-array [-p] certfile varname

 The *-p* flag will export only the public portion of the certificate in the C array.

-Example of use (where "cert-file" is a file containing a raw certificate):
+Example of use (where *cert-file* is a file containing a raw certificate):

     > ./convert-cert-to-array -p cert-file mycert
     uint8_t mycert [168] = {50, 78, 28, 96, 1C, 73, 76, 7B, 43, 7E, 62, 3E, A9, C8,